sparkflows/sparkflows-docs/docs/troubleshooting/running-workflows.rst

 * If the above exception is coming up when running the workflow, then it means that the logged in user does not exist on HDFS.

-* In the above case, the user is logged into Fire as 'admin'.
-So the jobs submitted by Fire on the cluster is as the user 'admin'.
+* In the above case, the user is logged into Fire as ``admin``.
+So the jobs submitted by Fire on the cluster is as the user ``admin``.
 But the user 'admin' does not exist on HDFS.

-* Please make sure to log into Fire as a user which exists on HDFS.
+* Please make sure to ``log into Fire as a user which exists on HDFS``.

 When running the example workflows on the Spark Cluster it is not able to find the input files